 Gymkhana games, in addition to being fun, are good skill builders.
 Most were developed to show off the speed and agility of the horse.
 Just like barrel racing and pole bending, the keyhole race is common and fun gymkhana game that can be played by anyone with good basic riding skills.
 The keyhole race is a timed event that requires speed, obedience, and agility.
 The object is to run the pattern correctly as quickly as possible, without stepping outside of the keyhole shape marked on the ground.
 The rider must train the horse to obey rein and leg aids and to turn quickly for the best results.

 Setting up the Pattern

-To set up a keyhole race you’ll need a flat area, such as a small field, riding ring or arena.
-You’ll need something to mark the starting line such as a line of wood shavings on the ground, pylons, bales of hay or upturned buckets.
+To set up a keyhole race you’ll need a flat area, such as a small field, riding ring, or arena.
+Use something to mark the starting line such as a line of wood shavings on the ground, pylons, bales of hay, or upturned buckets.
 You’ll also need to mark the ‘keyhole’.
 The keyhole will be roughly keyhole shaped.
 It will have an entrance and a large circle at the top.
-See the diagram for the proper shape.

-You can mark the keyhole on the ground with a line of chalk, flour, wood shavings or sawdust or heavy rope laid out to make the shape.
-If you’re just having fun in the backyard with friends, you could drag your heel in the dirt to mark out the shape, mow the shape into the grass with a lawnmower or use poles to mark out an approximate shape.
+You can mark the keyhole on the ground with a line of chalk, flour, wood shavings, sawdust, or heavy rope laid out to make the shape.
+If you’re just having fun in the backyard with friends, you could drag your heel in the dirt to mark out the shape, mow the shape into the grass with a lawnmower, or use poles to mark out an approximate shape.